xpjb/gmux/README.md

 * Test wezterm launch same working directory window plz
 * Run spin loop.. needs fps limit
 * Test performance of launcher caching too
-* Screenshot commands are fucked up
-* Getting an error in launcher state would probably cook you click to change focus too close discord no resize long window title must be clipped fullscreen doesnt work random .desktop files show up in launcher lol? test kills the x session and orphans all the windows and theyre in some other session, cooked
+* Getting an error in launcher state would probably cook you
+* click to change focus too
+* close discord no resize
+* long window title must be clipped fullscreen doesnt work random .desktop files show up in launcher lol? test kills the x session and orphans all the windows and theyre in some other session, cooked